 Condition requirement Means of monitoring during period under review Compliance achieved?
-5. Chemical analysis of discharge and submission to the Council Receipt of discharge analysis results No injection 6.
-Review provision N/A N/A res pect of this consent pliance and environmental performance in re performance in respect of this consent N/A N/A
+4. Provision of records for discharge volumes, rates, and pressures Receipt of well discharge data No injection 5.
+Chemical analysis of discharge and submission to the Council Receipt of discharge analysis results No injection 6.
+Review provision N/A N/A erall assessment of consent com pect of this consent N/A Ov erall assessment of administrativ e performance in respect of this consent N/A